 What are some ways we can help solve this problem?

 Although many companies are taking on the challenge of reducing ocean plastics, individuals can also do their part in solving this problem.

 Single use plastic includes plastic bags, water bottles, straws, cups, takeout containers, and any other plastic containers or items that are used once and then are of no further use.

 There are numerous organizations that are trying to work towards not only reducing, but also eliminating ocean plastic pollution.
 Some of these include, 4ocean, FinalStraw, Clear Blue Sea, and plasticbank.

 Any plastic that can be recycled, should be recycled.
 Currently, only 9% of plastic is recycled.
 Recycling helps keep plastics out of oceans and from potentially harming wildlife.
+Make sure however you are only recycling products that can be recycled so when they do go to the recycling facilities valuable plastics aren’t being contaminated.
 Here is a great article on the importance of recycling.